“Mt. Hood Moonset” Fine Art Print

 Oregon’s amazing Mt.
 Hood towers over the Hood River Valley

 Mt Hood towers over the Hood River Valley, near Parkdale, Oregon.
+This beautiful mountain is located in the eponymous Mt Hood Wilderness.
 Mt Hood, the tallest mountain in Oregon, stands 11,240 feet high.
 This extremely photogenic mountain is visible from much of the Portland metropolitan area and many high points across the state of Oregon.
 It is a stratovolcano, largely considered to be dormant.
 Mt.
 Hood’s shape is extremely variable, depending upon its is viewing perspective.
 This fine art photograph of Mt.
 Hood shares one of my

 favorite perspectives.
 Near the top of the beautiful Hood River Valley, lies the town of Parkdale.
 Parkdale is quaint and best known for its orchards and stunning views of Oregon’s tallest mountain.
 I captured this beautiful fine art print of Oregon’s tallest mountain after a fresh dusting of spring snow as the moon hung over Hood’s eastern shoulder.
 The detail in the fine art print of this image is stunning.
 The foreground forest, artistic clouds and warm pre-dawn light make for a stunning fine art photograph of Oregon most visited mountain.

 Because we have fantastic friends that live in the city of Hood River, I make periodic photography related trips to the Mt Hood area.
 Special shout-out to Chrissy and the Chief for all the free housing, you guys are the best!

 I have occasional exhibits in the Hood River area, including at the amazing Pine Street Bakery in Hood River as well as at the Double Mountain Brewery in Hood River.
 Please visit my Facebook page for updates regarding exhibits in the Hood River area and elsewhere in Oregon.